Brprb08/orbital-control-simulator/PHYSICS_BREAKDOWN.md

 - $v$ = Satellite velocity relative to Earth’s rotating atmosphere
 - $A$ = Cross-sectional area of the spacecraft

 Atmospheric density decreases exponentially with altitude and is computed using a logarithmic interpolation of real atmospheric density data up to 500 km altitude.
-The Earth's rotation is accounted for to calculate accurate relative velocity, enhancing realism.
+The Earth’s rotation is included to compute relative velocity accurately, which improves drag modeling, especially at low altitudes.

 ---